rbos1995/TTT-Custom-Roles/CONVARS.md

 ttt_der_credits_starting 2 // Number of credits the Detraitor starts with

 // Innocents
-ttt_phantom_killer_footstep_time 10 // The amount of time a Phantom's killer's footsteps should show before fading.
-0 to disable ttt_phantom_killer_smoke         1  // Whether to show smoke on the player who killed the Phantom
+ttt_phantom_weaker_each_respawn      0   // Whether a Phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1 ttt_phantom_killer_footstep_time     10  // The amount of time a Phantom's killer's footsteps should show before fading.
+0 to disable ttt_phantom_killer_smoke             1   // Whether to show smoke on the player who killed the Phantom ttt_phantom_killer_haunt             1   // Whether to have the Phantom haunt their killer ttt_phantom_killer_haunt_power_max   100 // The maximum amount of power a Phantom can have when haunting their killer ttt_phantom_killer_haunt_power_rate  10  // The amount of power to regain per second when a Phantom is haunting their killer ttt_phantom_killer_haunt_move_cost   25  // The amount of power to spend when a Phantom is moving their killer via a haunting.
+0 to disable ttt_phantom_killer_haunt_attack_cost 50  // The amount of power to spend when a Phantom is making their killer attack via a haunting.
+0 to disable ttt_phantom_killer_haunt_jump_cost   20  // The amount of power to spend when a Phantom is making their killer jump via a haunting.
+0 to disable ttt_phantom_killer_haunt_drop_cost   15  // The amount of power to spend when a Phantom is making their killer drop their wepon via a haunting.
+0 to disable

 // Killer
 ttt_killer_knife_enabled    1    // Whether the Killer knife is enabled